wytlines100/UnverifiedV2/API.md

 ## `OnToggledOff()`

 Runs when the user turns the module off.
-Disables the entire module.`OnToggledOn`
+Disables the entire module.

 ```js
 let box;